 We provide science to support the conservation and management of fisheries and living marine resources across the Pacific Ocean.
 We are dedicated to the recovery and conservation of protected species and fisheries resources through biological, ecological, and social science.

 Surveying a Vast Ocean

-We provide fisheries research and monitoring science to support fisheries management in the Pacific Islands region.
-Our research focuses on target fish species' life history, population assessments, and methods to reduce bycatch of non-target species.
+We provide scientific research and monitoring to support fisheries management in the U.S. Pacific Islands region.
+Our research focuses on target fish species' life history, population assessments, and reducing bycatch of non-target species.

 Science to Protect Marine Species

-We provide the scientific foundation for the protection and conservation of Hawaiian monk seals, whales, dolphins, and sea turtles in the Pacific islands.
-We evaluate their life history and ecology, conduct population assessments, and contribute to rescue and rehabilitation efforts.
+We provide the scientific foundation for the protection and conservation of Hawaiian monk seals, whales, dolphins, and sea turtles in the Pacific Islands.
+We evaluate life history and ecology, assess populations, and contribute to rescue and rehabilitation efforts.

 Research Surveys in the Pacific